Socket 370

 Socket 370, also known as PGA370, is a CPU socket first used by Intel for Pentium III and Celeron processors to first complement and later replace the older Slot 1 CPU interface on personal computers.
 The "370" refers to the number of pin holes in the socket for CPU pins.

-Socket 370 was replaced by Socket 423 in 2000.
+Socket 370 has an unusually long life span, lasting 6 years until the last processors supporting it ceased production in 2004.
+It was replaced by Socket 423 in 2000.